W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 {% include/profile-image.html %}

-My name is Wai, I come from a background in web design but for the last couple years I have worked exclusively on Umbraco websites as an implementor/developer and I am currently in the process of migrating several travel related websites to the Umbraco CMS platform and responsible for improving user experience from client and user-side through harnessing the power of Umbraco and it's features.
+My name is Wai, I come from a background in web design but for the last couple years I have worked exclusively on Umbraco websites as an implementor/developer and I am currently in the process of migrating several travel related websites to the Umbraco CMS platform and responsible for improving user experience from a client and user-side, harnessing the power of Umbraco and it's features.
 I am a Umbraco Certified Expert and also familiar with WordPress development and more recently, Jekyll, the static site generator which, this site is built on.

 ### Want to talk about a project?